rkuma183/wilsonmar.github.io/_posts/2016-10-29-iot-raspberry-install.md

    0. Downloads a GitHub repository containing Ansible scripts
    0. Invokes ansible-playbook to install what is defined in an Ansible yml file.

-0. Run the boot-strap script from the internet:
+0. Run my boot-strap script from <a target="_blank" href="https://github.com/wilsonmar/iot/">

-   DRAFT:
+   my GitHub IoT repository</a>:

-   <pre><strong>
+   CAUTION: IN DRAFT MODE AT TIME OF WRITING:

-   sh -c "$(curl -fsSL https://raw.githubusercontent.com/wilsonmar/iot/master/pi-jessie-bootstrap.sh)"
+   <pre><strong>sh -c "$(curl -fsSL https://raw.githubusercontent.com/wilsonmar/iot/master/pi-jessie-bootstrap.sh)"
    </strong>

    Alternately, if your Pi doesn't have an internet connection,